 What the F1B?
-Discover the true meaning of the F1B Goldendoodle
+Sorting Out the Meaning Behind F1B Goldendoodle

-With the Goldendoodle’s comical personality, I like to think that F1B is more of a descriptor like …
+With the Goldendoodle’s comical personality, we like to imagine that F1B really stands for…

 Or Fluff Ball…

-But actually, it’s a scientific term used for hybrids.
+However, F1B is actually a scientific term used for hybrids.
 (Remember Mendel from your Biology class in high school?)
-And the terminology isn’t limited to Goldendoodles or even dogs.
+The terminology isn’t limited to Goldendoodles or even dogs.
 Here’s a definition from Wikipedia:

 An F1 Hybrid (also known as filial 1 hybrid) is the first filial generation of offspring of distinctly different parental types.